vderic/postgres-kite/README.md

 The following parameters can be set on a Kite foreign server object:

-  * `host`: List of addresses or hostname:port of the Kite servers.
+  * `host`: List of addresses or hostname:port of the Kite servers separated by comma ','.
   * `dbname`: Name of the Postgres database to query.
 This is a mandatory option.
   * `fragcnt`: The number of fragment per query